staticBanter/simplePass/docs/DEVELOPMENT.md

 > **Note**: The setup and configuration of these tools is out of the scope of this documentation.

-We recommend you try the following methods or tools for setting up a local development server:
+We highly recommend you use the pre-bundled Webpack development server when developing for this project as it is already configured for the development pipeline.
+However if you would like to use a different local server, or you are unable to use webpack, we recommend the following other options:

 - [Browser-Sync](https://browsersync.io/) (NPM-Tool)
 - [Live Preview](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server) (VS-Code Extension)